 As Machine Learning and AI models underpin many of the recommendation/decision tools used to in day-to-day life these need to be transparent and explainable.
-The aim of this research is to explore, develop and evaluate methods that allow an end-user to have a dialogue with the recommendation/decision made by a model to better understand the reason and rationale for that recommendation/decision.
-Examples of such models range from health risk to the eligibility for credit or loans.
+The aim of this research is to explore, develop and evaluate methods that allow an end-user to have a dialogue with the recommendation/decision and to better understand the reason and rationale for that recommendation/decision.
+Examples of such models range from health risk to eligibility for credit or loans.

 Skills and Experience

 You should have experience of applying AI, Machine Learning, or related (e.g., Natural Language Processing) techniques.
 Skills and experience in software development, UX development, chat bot development or running user studies is an advantage.
 You should be a highly motivated individual and possess a strong sense of curiosity.
 The ability to study independently, think critically and collaborate with others is essential.

 Miller, T., 2019.
 Explanation in artificial intelligence: Insights from the social sciences.
 Artificial intelligence, 267